Medical Project

 • Glucose testing and recording.

-• Basic wound cleaning and dressing
+• Basic wound cleaning and dressing.

 • Help in the pharmacy: stock control, packing medicine and new orders.